-Q: Since students can complete the MBA and MA programs completely online, how do we verify
+Q. Since students can complete the MBA Program completely online, how do we verify

 for each course using a secure username and password that only the student knows and

-Q: How does the University protect my privacy?
+Q. How does the University protect my privacy?

-Q: Are there any additional charges required in courses other than the cost of tuition?
+Q. Are there any additional charges required in courses other than the cost of tuition?

-Q: How does the course work in online courses compare to course work in residential courses?
+Q. How does the course work in online courses compare to course work in residential courses?